 Rapid PCR: LAMP test

-The LAMP test (loop-mediated isothermal amplification) is a kind of PCR test, but the test is faster than most PCR tests.
-This test also works by replicating or copying a piece of genetic material.
-However, the LAMP test uses a different method than a ‘regular’ PCR test.
+The LAMP (loop-mediated isothermal amplification) test, like the PCR test, is a form of testing in which small fragments of genetic material are copied or replicated.
+The method used for that purpose in the LAMP test is completely different from the PCR test.
+The major advantage of the LAMP test is that the fragments of genetic material are replicated at only one temperature.
+Therefore, this test is faster than the PCR test, which requires fluctuations in temperature.
 The LAMP test requires different equipment and chemical substances than are needed for PCR tests.
 As a result, they can complement each other in this respect, rather than competing if supplies become scarce.

 The antigen test

 The antigen test detects the presence of antigens for SARS-CoV-2 in nasal and/or throat mucus.
 Antigens are fragments of the virus (proteins) that can produce an immune response in the body.
 If you are carrying the virus, the antigen test will quickly show that result – usually about fifteen minutes after applying the sample to the test set.
 The test can also be used outside a laboratory setting.
 The antigen test is less sensitive than the PCR test, especially if the level of virus particles is low.
 Someone who is not carrying much of the virus yet, or no longer has much virus left in their body, and is therefore not yet or no longer contagious, will often test negative on an antigen test.
 In that case, a person may wrongly get a negative test result, even if they may have COVID-19, or had it in the past.